S3 method for class 'Rceattle'

 Details

-Confidence intervals (lwr, upr) are populated from the TMB sdreport for any quantity that was ADREPORT'd (currently biomass, ssb, R); other quantities and fits produced with getsd = FALSE get NA for lwr / upr.
+Standard errors (se) and confidence intervals (lwr, upr) are populated from the TMB sdreport for any quantity that was ADREPORT'd (currently biomass, ssb, R); other quantities and fits produced with getsd = FALSE get NA for se / lwr / upr.
 Set ci_level to widen or narrow the band.